-In spite of the minimal overall impact of the Community's transitional measures, the precarious situation of the economies of the former German Democratic Republic and the countries which had been its trading partners, and notably their high unemployment rates, require that particular attention be paid to the survival of small and medium-size firms.
+In spite of the minimal overall impact of the Communities transitional measures, the precarious situation of the economies of the former German Democratic Republic and the countries which had been its trading partners, and notably their high unemployment rates, require that particular attention be paid to the survival of small and medium-size firms.
 The Community considers that the survival of such firms could be facilitated by maintaining traditional flows of trade.

-The Community has, therefore, decided to extend certain of the measures which were the subject of the Waiver for a further year, from 1.1.93 to 31.12.93.
+The Community has, therefore, decided to extend certain of the measures which were the subject of the waiver for a further year, from 1 January 1994 to 31 December 1994.

-The trade impact of this extension can be expected to be even less than in the two previous years because the product coverage is reduced by the exclusion of products of Chapters 7, 8 and 20 of the Harmonized System.
+The trade impact of this extension can be expected to be even less than in previous years because the product coverage is reduced by the exclusion of agricultural products.

-The European Community therefore requests the CONTRACTING PARTIES to decide that the provisions of paragraph 1 of Article I of the General Agreement shall be waived as from 1 January 1993 until 31 December 1993 to the extent necessary to permit the European Community to grant duty-free treatment and derogation from certain norms and standards to certain imports from Bulgaria, the Czech Republic, the Slovak Republic, Hungary, Poland, Romania, Estonia, Latvia, Lithuania, Ukraine, Belarus, Moldova, Russia, Georgia, Armenia, Azerbaijan, Kazakhstan, Turkmenistan, Uzbekistan, Tajikistan, Kyrgyzstan, the Republics of Bosnia-Herzgovina, Croatia and Slovenia and the former Yugoslav republic of Macedonia, within the limits of the maximum quantities and values foreseen in agreements between the former German Democratic Republic and the above-mentioned countries, without the European Community being obliged to extend the same duty-free treatment and derogation from certain norms and standards to like products of any other contracting party.
+The European Community therefore requests contracting parties to decide that the provisions of paragraph 1 of Article 1 of the General Agreement shall be waived as from 1 January 1994 until 31 December 1994 to the extent necessary to permit the European Community to grant duty-free treatment and derogation from certain norms and standards to certain imports from Bulgaria, the Czech Republic, the Slovak Republic, Hungary, Poland, Romania, Estonia, Latvia, Lithuania, Ukraine, Belarus, Moldova, Russia, Georgia, Armenia, Azerbaijan, Kazakhstan, Turkmenistan, Uzbekistan, Tajikistan, Kyrgyzstan, the Republics of Bosnia-Herzegovina, Croatia and Slovenia and the former Yugoslav Republic of Macedonia, within the limits of the maximum quantities and values foreseen in agreements between the former German Democratic Republic and the above-mentioned countries, without the European Community being obliged to extend the same duty-free treatment and derogation from certain norms and standards to like products of any other contracting party.